ryandennisshields/Network-Example/README.md

-An example of Networking work using RPC in Unity.
+An example of Networking coursework using RPC in Unity.